Dinnerware - and so much more - for you, for yours, for life.

 Mushi Nabe - The Donabe Steamer

 Not exaggerating: these clay pots from Japan have changed our live for the better.
-Made to be used directly on an open flame, in the over, or even on a barbecue, this handmade clay cookware is a portal to a fresh, easy and flavorful style of cooking that's made for gathering people around the table.
+Made to be used directly on an open flame, in the oven, or even on a barbecue, this handmade clay cookware is a portal to a fresh, easy and flavorful style of cooking that's made for gathering people around the table.

 The Mushi-Nabe is your steamer style nabe - use it to steam whole fish or scallops in a sake and dash broth, a huge plate of fresh vegetables, green tea cakes, chawan-mushi (savory egg custards!), and so much more.
 Take out the steam grate to use your pot for hot pots, shabu-shabu, soups, and stews.
 All the Donabe we carry come from the Nagatani-En Pottery in the Iga region of Japan, an 8th generation workshop where the porous clay made up of ancient volcanic ash makes for beautiful pots that conduct heat slowly and evenly.
 Then, flip the lid over to use it as a serving dish for vegetables!
 Once again, there's no need to transfer your dish to a serving dish - Donabe from Nagatani-En look great on the table.